sxw111/referral-system-api/README.md

 # referral-system-api

-API with JWT authentication and a referral system.
+API with JWT / Google OAuth2 authentication and a referral system.

 ## Tech Stack